dalgaaf/storage2day-2020-ceph-security/markdown/attack-surface.md

   * Flaws in authentication <!-- .element class="fragment" -->
   * Role escalation
   * Brute-force attack on weak passwords
-* Runs in Ceph Manager context
+* Runs in Ceph Manager context, but is stateless
 * Stores login information on several external services in MON KV-store